femtonelson/Deploying-a-Model-Into-Production/README.md

 - logreg.pkl : The trained Logistic Regression model
 - logreg_columns.pkl : The column names of the input dataframe

+Also
+- The API configuration file : api.py is required in this directory

 # Setup a publicly accessible AWS EC2 Instance and install Flask API Server
 ```